maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 **This paper does not promise that D_f can be conveniently used for policy evaluation.**

-### 10. Limitation Nine (new): D_f Does Not Capture the Arrow of Time
+### 10. Limitation Nine: D_f Does Not Capture the Arrow of Time

-The time-reversal symmetry test shows that D_f is time-symmetric under reversible dynamics.
-D_f itself carries no information about the arrow of time.
-The arrow of time requires dissipation.
+See Section VIII.

+### 11. Limitation Ten: Insufficient Sample in the Boolean Network Analysis

+See Appendix D.

+### 12. Limitation Eleven: Estimation Noise in Neural Networks

+See Appendix E. D_f estimation depends on the capacity of the evaluation classifier; insufficient capacity leads to noise-dominated results.

 ---